Skip to content

 How an Organizer Removes a Member

-An organizer can remove a member from a Microsoft family group by signing into the Family Safety website at account.microsoft.com/family with their organizer account.
+An organizer can remove someone from a Microsoft family group by signing into the Family Safety website at account.microsoft.com/family using their organizer account.
+This provides them with the tools to manage who is in the group.

 Sign In as an Organizer